-Eye health – they both suffer with various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy and Keratitis to name a few.
+Eye health – they both suffer from various problems related to their eye health, such as ‘Cherry Eye’, Progressive Retinal Atrophy, and Keratitis to name a few.

 Renal Dysplasia – this is a genetic defect of the kidneys, which causes a variety of symptoms and a lot of discomfort and pain for the pup.